lace/vg/doc/index.md

 [NumPy][] is powerful – and also worth learning!
-However it’s easy to get slowed down by technical concerns like broadcasting and indexing, even when working on basic geometric operatioons. vg is intended to be friendlier.
+However it’s easy to get slowed down by technical concerns like broadcasting and indexing, even when working on basic geometric operations. vg is friendlier: it's NumPy for humans.
 It checks that your inputs are structured correctly for the narrower use case of 3D geometry, and then it &ldquo;just works.&rdquo;
 For example, `vg.euclidean_distance()` is invoked the same for two stacks of points, a stack and a point, or a simple pair of points.

 In the name of readability, efficiency is not compromised.
-These operations are as useful in production code as in one-off scripts.
+You'll find these operations as suited to production code as one-off scripts.
 If you find anything is dramatically slower than a lower-level equivalent, please let us know so we can fix it!

 [numpy]: https://www.numpy.org/